-What's cool about ashwagandha is that could help lower levels of cortisol and overall stress.
-"That’s a good thing, because if cortisol (our stress hormone) gets out of hand, it can send your adrenal gland into overdrive, causing you to feel exhausted, fatigued, and weak," Beckerman says.
+What's so unique about the herb is that ashwagandha can help lower levels of cortisol and overall stress.
+"That’s a good thing, because if cortisol (our stress hormone) gets out of hand, it can send your adrenal gland into overdrive, causing you to feel exhausted, fatigued, and weak," Lockwood Beckerman says.

-This ashwagandha-turmeric combo is Beckerman's preference, as it delivers a one-two punch starting with reducing stress and then returning your body to a normal and healthy state of inflammation, she says.
-What can't this adaptogen do?
+This ashwagandha-turmeric combo is Lockwood Beckerman's preference, as it delivers a one-two punch starting with reducing stress and then returning your body to a normal and healthy state of inflammations.
+What else can this adaptogen do?
 You'll just have to watch the video to find out.